timotheeg/NESTrisStatsUI/docs/stats.md

 Many stats are self-explanatory, but nevertheless, this document will go over each.

-## Background Info
+# Background Info

+## Current player

-The Stats UI runs for a given player (defaults to "TIM").
+The Stats UI runs for a given player (defaults to "TIM" - me!).
 Each completed game is recorded in a local sqlite3 database for that user.
+The name of the user is displayed in the PBs and High Scores Sections.

+## Tetris piece randomization and droughts

-Any piece in Tetris can have a drought (a sequence of pieces where a given piece doesn't come out).
-In modern Tetrises with bags, the maximum sequence length for which a piece doesn't come is 12 (2 consecutive bags of 7 pieces, where a piece type is the first of the first bag, and the last of the second bag).
+Any piece in Tetris can experience a "drought", which is a sequence of pieces where that given piece doesn't come out.

+In modern Tetrises with bag randomization, the longest a drought can be is 12 pieces, which occurs when, in 2 consecutive bags of 7 pieces, a given piece type is both the first of the first bag, and the last of the second bag.

-Below is one example of the longest possible T drought in modern tetrises:
+For example, below is an example of the longest possible T drought in modern tetrises:

 ```
 Bag 1: T L I S O J Z
 Bag 2: I S Z J O L T
 ````

-In contrast, Classic NES tetris doesn't use bag rndomization.
-Because of that a drought may have any arbitrary length and be extermely dificult for a player to navigate.
-A player is considered in a drought in NES Classic Tetris whenever there is a sequence 13-long or more where a given piece does not come.
+In contrast, Classic NES tetris doesn't use bag randomization.
+Because of that, a drought may have arbitrary length, and be extremely difficult for a player to handle.
+To contrast with modern tetrises, a player is considered in a drought in NES Classic Tetris whenever there is a sequence 13-long or more, where a given piece does not come.

-This stats UI shows droughts for all pieces to try to quantify whether a game was hard.
-Special attention is given to I-droughts of course, since only I pieces can give Tetrises.
+Traditionnaly, in CLassic tetris players, viewers, and commentators have been focusing on the I piece droughts.
+Considered the most important, because Tetrises can only be achieved with I pieces.
+This Stats UI however shows droughts for all pieces!

-### Color-coding
+## Color-coding

-Various components of the statsUI show stats driven by line clear events, or include inormation about line clear events.
-These will be color coded as followed:
+Sereal components of the statsUI include information about line-clear events.
+Line-clear events are color-coded in the UI as followed:

 * ![#1678FF](https://via.placeholder.com/15/1678FF/000000?text=+) `#1678FF`  for Singles
 * ![#FF9F00](https://via.placeholder.com/15/FF9F00/000000?text=+) `#FF9F00`  for Doubles
 * ![#FF00B9](https://via.placeholder.com/15/FF00B9/000000?text=+) `#FF00B9` for Triples
 * ![#FFFFFF](https://via.placeholder.com/15/FFFFFF/000000?text=+) `#FFFFFF` for Tetrises (i.e. White!)

+# UI Sections

 ## PBs